-High Frequency Trading: Oracle Coherence is an in-memory, distributed Java database that is designed to scale across many nodes for very large, in-memory datasets.
-It's quite popular in the Financial trading scene because there, you try to analyze the risk of an investment in real-time so you can reach trading decisions very quickly.
+High Frequency Trading: Oracle Coherence (no link, page no longer exists) is an in-memory, distributed Java database that is designed to scale across many nodes for very large, in-memory datasets.
+It’s quite popular in the Financial trading scene because there, you try to analyze the risk of an investment in real-time so you can reach trading decisions very quickly.
 Like, milliseconds-quickly.
 In fact, each millisecond you can shave off of your risk analysis can be worth millions of Euros/Dollars/Yens as it enables you to reach an investment decision a bit earlier than your competition.
 Thanks to the Infiniband interconnect in Oracle Exalogic, that extra millisecond (or more) is now easier to get!

 Moving into a Cloud Model: Cloud Computing is all about massive standardization, self-service and metering/billing.
 Engineered Systems are solving the standardization part, self-service, metering and billing are solved through Oracle’s Middleware and management solutions.
 Now, you can turn your infrastructure into a Database-as-a-Service (DBaaS), PaaS and SaaS environment.
 Why is this not just consolidation but a new business generator?
 Because for the first time in IT history (actually, the second, if you count the mainframe), you can show the value of your IT services to your departments in Dollars and Pennies!
 And through self-service APIs, you can enable your departments to reduce their time to market, try out new stuff faster and generate better business models.
 This creates a nice upward spiral: The next time your company celebrates a business success, you’ll be able to show exactly how your IT contributed to it, and how more IT helped close that business faster, better and with less risk.
 That will help you justify a bigger IT budget and so on.